-- Agglomerative and divisive Hierarchical Clustering approaches can be defined to possess a monotonicity property which means that the dissimilarity between the clusters that are merged increase monotonically with the level in the hierarchy. - Recursive splitting/agglomeration happening in hierarchical clustering can be represented by a tree (a.k.a dendogram) in which the nodes represent the clusters.
+- Agglomerative and divisive Hierarchical Clustering approaches can be defined to possess a monotonicity property which means that the dissimilarity between merged clusters is monotone increasing with the level of the merger - Recursive splitting/agglomeration happening in hierarchical clustering can be represented by a tree (a.k.a dendogram) in which the nodes represent the clusters.
 The root node encode the whole dataset and the leafs represent each of the prototypes. - Furthermore, when the clustering approach satisfies the monotonicity property, the height in the tree represents the dissimilarity between merged clusters.